hisubram/mobilefoundation/instrument_an_app.md

 ## Next steps
 {: #next_steps}

+Try a simple sample from [here](https://github.com/MobileFirst-Platform-Developer-Center/mfp-analytics-samples).
+In less than 5 minutes you will be able to run the sample application and get a feel of what the API discussed on this page do.
+You will also be able to notice how analytics show up as different insights on the Analytics console.

-Mobile Foundation provides REST APIs to help developers with importing (POST) and exporting (GET) analytics data.
+Mobile Foundation Analytics Service provides REST APIs to help developers with importing (POST) and exporting (GET) analytics data.

 Try out the analytics REST API on Swagger Docs from [here](https://mobile-analytics-dashboard.ng.bluemix.net/analytics-service/).

-{: note}

-You can now go to the Mobile Analytics Console to see usage analytics, such as new devices and total devices using your application.
-You can also monitor your application by creating custom charts, setting alerts and monitoring app crashes.